HL7/US-Core/input/intro-notes/StructureDefinition-us-core-immunization-intro.md

 **Each Immunization must support:**

 1.  a statusReason if the vaccine wasn't given
-1.  {:.new-content #FHIR-28452}a flag to indicate whether the vaccine was reported by patient rather than directly administered
+1.  {:.new-content #FHIR-28452}a flag to indicate whether the vaccine was reported by someone other than the person who administered the vaccine.

 **Profile specific implementation guidance:**